Justin-Acosta/campaign-crafter/chapters/chapter-1-eclipse-festival.md

 ---

 Panic erupts.
 The joyous celebration turns to screams of terror as the crowd scrambles away from the void.
 The darkness lingers for only a moment, but it feels like an eternity.
 When it finally dissipates with a faint pop, the three warlocks are gone.
 And so is Avon.
-Lyra, her face a mask of shock and horror, is left standing alone on the ritual platform, the protective ward flickering precariously.
+Lyra, lays unmoving where she stood on the ritual platform.

+IV.
+After the Festival: